juanmagalhaes/dp-challenge/src/questions/5/README.md

 ## Recompose

-Recompose has a nice API for HOC composition and a lot of helper hocs to use react in a more functional way.
+Recompose has a nice API for HOC composition and a lot of helper HOCs to use react in a more functional way.

 It excels on creating reusable and composable container components.